hakril/PythonForWindows/doc/source/debug.rst

 The :class:`Debugger` is the base class to perform the debugging of a remote process.
 The :class:`Debugger` have some functions called on given event that can be implemented by subclasses.

+All Memory-breakpoint are disabled when callind a public callback or a breakpoint ``trigger()`` function.

+This means that those methods see the original ``current_process`` memory access rights.

 .. autoclass:: Debugger
     :members:
+    :member-order: bysource

     .. automethod:: __init__